mslinn/sinatra-warden-example/README.md

   end
 ~~~

+### Authentication Strategy
-The last part of setting up Warden is to write the code for the `:password` strategy we called above.
-In the following block, the keys of `params` which I am using are based on the login form I made.
+The last part of setting up Warden is to write the code for the `:password` authentication strategy we invoked above.
+In the following block,
+the keys of `params` which I am using are based on the login form I made.

 ###### /app.rb (cont)
 ~~~ruby